 I’m a dad, a husband, an artist, and I’m addicted.
-I’m addicted to making wood bowls!
+I’m addicted to making wooden bowls!
 Of course, I’m saying this jokingly, but it really is true.

 See, since I was a little kid I’ve always loved to work with wood.
-My dad was a mechanic so we always had tools around, but not woodworking tools.
+My dad was a mechanic so we always had tools around, but not too many woodworking tools.

-They carried basic woodworking tools and I saved my money to buy this or that tool.
-The thrill of owning an object that could help me create something out of wood was exciting.
+They carried basic woodworking tools and, as a kid, I saved my money to buy this or that tool.
+The thrill of owning an instrument that could help me create something out of wood was exciting.

 In my teenage years, I had a friend that enjoyed woodworking too and his family had a small workspace in their basement filled with woodworking tools.
-Together, we made all kinds of things, but nothing turned.
+Together, we made all kinds of things, but nothing on a lathe.

-I’m an artist and a have a bachelors degree in advertising and graphic designer.
+I’m an artist and have a bachelor’s degree in advertising and graphic design.
 I love everything visual and I always have had a craving to create three-dimensionally.